safespring/web/content/compliance/data_processing_agreement.md

 title: "Data Processing Agreement"
 date: 2026-03-23
 draft: false
-intro: "Processor will process personal data on behalf of the Controller when supplying the Service."
+intro: "For personal data.
+Explains how Safespring handles data on the customer’s behalf, which instructions apply, and which sub-processors may be involved."
 documentimage: "safespring_card_21.jpg"
 sidebarlinkname: ""
 sidebarlinkicon: ""